 Edward Burtynsky: Water

 For many of the pictures contained in this exhibition, internationally acclaimed photographer Edward Burtynsky first had to defy gravity.
-To tell the stories behind his pictures, we'll rely on his own words.

 “I’ve absolutely liberated myself of where I get to stand.
 If I want to be anywhere, I will be there, I will find a way to be there.
 It’s quite interesting when you kind of release yourself from gravity, so to speak, and find that you can make the point of view anywhere that you want it to be.”